Chocolate Baked Oats Without Banana

 The best part of this insanely delicious, sweet breakfast is that it offers a balance between healthy and indulgent.
 It’s a great way to switch up the morning routine to a healthy breakfast.

-This baked dish is not only appeals to adults but kids as well.
-This is a great way to incorporate healthy ingredients in the form of dessert for breakfast.
+This baked dish not only appeals to adults but kids.
+This is a great way to incorporate healthy ingredients in the form of a dessert for breakfast.

 Why will you love these chocolate baked oats?